 It may be the easiest type of visual feminine to spot, because it's the kind of feminine beauty hetero men are most interested in -- so it's a beauty we often see portrayed in popular culture.

 Other systems call this type Sensuous, Soft, or Alluring.
 They're beating around the bush.

 The straight truth is this: Romantic beauty is sexy beauty.

+Of course, it could be argued that Style Type Analysis is inherently objectifying, because it analyzes women based purely on their physical qualities.
 I don't believe this is true, though.
-We're not ranking women, or judging their inherent worth, based on their appearance; we're analyzing appearance for the purpose of helping all women have tools to feel simultaneously authentic and beautiful -- if that's something they want.
-The point of Style Identity Analysis is to empower women in their own authentic beauty.
+We're not ranking women, or judging their inherent worth, based on their appearance -- we're analyzing appearance for the purpose of helping all women have tools to feel simultaneously authentic and beautiful, if that's something they want.
+The point of Style Type Analysis is to empower women in their own authentic beauty.

-Yet talking about Romantic women's appearance is difficult for me because, traditionally, women have been judged by how well we conform to the standard of Romantic beauty.
+Yet talking about Romantic women's appearance is difficult for me because, traditionally, all women have been judged by how well we conform to the standard of Romantic beauty.
 And we're all pretty sick of it, aren't we?

 Is it possible for us to celebrate Romantic beauty without implying that Romantic women's worth lies in that beauty?

 I believe it is.
 I hope it is.

 Because there's no way around it: Romantic women embody sex appeal.